Steve0320/Emu-Api/README.md

 time.sleep(5)
 response = api.get_data(InstantaneousUsage)
 ```
+Note: In real programs using asynchronous mode, it would probably make sense to make
+use of the schedule function of the EMU-2.
+This sets the frequency that certain events
+are sent, and allows for data to be received without constant polling.
+The schedule may
+be set using the set_schedule(...) method of the API.
+After the schedule is set up, the
+consuming program may periodically call the get_data method to access the most recent
+received data.

 ### Contributing
 Contributions are welcome!
 Not all commands have been thoroughly tested yet, since I